[Revised March 2015]

 Across most of Asia, breakfast is when the best street food action happens.
-But Sydney's Chinatown sleeps in until 11am, the breakfast options aren't vast.
-We've done a few morning recon missions and found four brekky joints to date.
+But Sydney's Chinatown sleeps in until 11am, the breakfast options aren't vast, but there are a few goodies.
 We'll update this rolling post when we try new dishes and find new joints.
 If you have any Chinatown brekky suggestions we'd love to hear them.

 The easiest option to recommend is yum cha at the good old (since 1979) Emperor's Garden.
 It opens at 7.30am and closes at 2am, it barely sleeps.
 Inside it's clean and table clothed, almost swanky, a great option if you have a nervous or hygienically-challenged eater with you.

 Yum cha for breakfast will go down well with most folks.